 |Included with subscription||Unlimited|

-Just press the + button to add a show to your DVR and Philo will start storing episodes for you.
+Just press the (+) button on the interface to add a show to your DVR and Philo will start storing episodes for you.
 You can keep as many as you want, but you do have to watch them within 30 days.